 \section{Abstract}

-With the boom of machine learning (ML) techniques, software practitioners build ML systems to process the massive volume of streaming data for diverse software engineering tasks such as failure prediction in AIOps.
-Trained using historical data, such ML models encounter performance degradation caused by concept drift, i.e., data and inter-relationship (concept) changes between training and production.
-It is essential to use concept rift detection to monitor the deployed ML models and re-train the ML models when needed.
+With the boom of machine learning (ML) techniques, software practitioners are building ML systems to process massive volumes of streaming data for diverse software engineering tasks, such as failure prediction in AIOps.
+Trained on historical data, these models can suffer performance degradation due to concept drift, where the inter-relationship between features and labels (concepts) changes between training and production.
+Therefore, concept drift detection is essential to monitor deployed ML models and retrain them as needed.

-In this work, we explore applying state-of-the-art (SOTA) concept drift detection techniques on synthetic and real-world datasets in an industrial setting.
-Such an industrial setting requires minimal manual effort in labeling and maximal generality in ML model architecture.
-We find that current SOTA semi-supervised methods not only require significant labeling effort but also only work for certain types of ML models.
+In this work, we explore applying state-of-the-art (SOTA) semi-supervised concept drift detection techniques on synthetic and real-world datasets in an industrial setting, which requires minimal manual labeling and maximal model compatibility.
+We find that current SOTA methods not only require significant labeling effort but also are model-specific.
+To address these limitations, we propose \tool, a novel model-agnostic technique to detect concept drift.

-To overcome such limitations, we propose a novel model-agnostic technique (\tool) for detecting concept drift.
-Our evaluation shows that \toolS has better precision and recall compared to the state-of-the-art while requiring significantly less manual labeling.
-We demonstrate the effectiveness of~\toolS at concept drift detection by evaluating it on eight datasets from different domains and use cases.
-Results from internal deployment of~\toolS on an industrial proprietary dataset show a 57.1\% improvement in precision while using 99\% fewer labels compared to the SOTA concept drift detection method.
-The performance is also comparable to the supervised concept drift detection method, which requires 100\% of the data to be labeled.
-The improved performance and ease of adoption of \toolS are valuable in making ML systems more reliable.
+Our evaluation shows that \toolS outperforms the SOTA in precision and recall while requiring significantly less manual labeling.
+We demonstrate \tool's effectiveness at concept drift detection by evaluating it on eight datasets from different domains and use cases.
+Internal deployment of~\toolS on a proprietary industrial dataset shows a 57.1\% improvement in precision while using 99\% fewer labels compared to the SOTA method.
+Its performance is also comparable to the supervised (fully labeled) concept drift detection method.
+The improved performance and ease of adoption make \toolS valuable in enhancing the reliability of ML systems.